simoncozens/fonts-and-layout/features-2.md

 We've done one to one, and we've done one to many - *ligature substitution* is a many-to-one substitution.
 You substitute multiple glyphs on the left `by` the one on the right.

-The classic example for Latin script is how the two glyphs "f" and "i" become the single glyph "fi", but let's take a more interesting example.
+The classic example for Latin script is how the two glyphs "f" and "i" become the single glyph "fi", but we've done that one already.
 In the Khmer script, when two consonants appear without a vowel between them, the second consonant is written below the first and in a special form.
 This consonant stack is called a "coeng", and the convention in Unicode is to encode the stack as CONSONANT 1, U+17D2 KHMER SIGN COENG, CONSONANT 2.
 (You need the explicit coeng because Khmer is written without word boundaries, and a word-ending consonant followed by a word-beginning consonant shouldn't trigger a stack.)

 So, whenever we see U+17D2 KHMER SIGN COENG followed by a consonant, we should transform this into the special form of the consonant and tuck it below the base consonant.